aaltepet/asciiquarium-osx-screensaver/PROJECT_PLAN.md

       - WaterlineEntity: `isPhysical == true`, `defaultColor == .cyan`.
       - Engine: initializes scene with exactly 4 waterline entities at y = 5, 6, 7, 8 and correct z mapping (`waterLine3/2/1/0`).

-- [ ] Interleave surface gaps for surface entities
-  - **Acceptance**:
-    - Depth gaps `water_gap3/2/1/0` are reserved and used for surface entities rendering between the 4 waterline rows.
-    - Renderer sorts by `position.z` so surface entities appear visually between waterline rows.
-    - Unit tests (when surface entities are introduced): a stub surface entity at a gap depth renders between adjacent waterline rows in the final buffer (z-order verified).

 - [ ] Fish spawning respects water region and depth range
   - **Acceptance**: